-Innovate your routine to use new twists on traditional moves, giving you a core that’s seriously strong.
+Innovate your routine to use new twists on traditional moves, giving you those steel abs.

 While the falling barometer might be foiling of chances of putting a toned tum on show, that’s just more of a reason to get the hard yards in now so you’re ready when the moment strikes.
 Not only that, but you should balance your routine with exercises that strengthen your back as well.
 The following routine uses stabilizing movements to fire up your entire core, along with weighted movements for added challenge and variety.
 Try using a medicine ball that’s 5-15lb and do two rounds of the whole workout.